What Is Stress?

-By nature our body produces a cascade of internal events that prepare us for action.
+By nature, our body produces a cascade of internal events that prepare us for action.
 This is called the Fight or Flight response.

 The fight or flight response can be triggered by emergencies and non-emergencies….basically by things that really are dangerous to us (a group of motorcyclist speeding past us on the highway), or that we perceive are dangerous to us (e.g., being late for work is a perceived danger because that could result in a write up which results in my job being less secure).
-Although the fight or flight response is not designed to last for more than 15 minutes or so, the fast pace of our lives often result in chronic activation of the fight or flight response.
+Although the fight or flight response is not designed to last for more than 15 minutes or so, the fast pace of our lives often results in chronic activation of the fight or flight response.
 We can become so used to these elevated physical reactions we don’t recognize them as a sign that we are stressed.

 How Stress Affects Our Body and Emotions

 As I just mentioned, chronic stress means that the body’s natural stress response, the fight or flight system, is chronically elevated.
 This is not a good thing.
 Our bodies are not designed to be under constant pressure.
 It would be like driving your car at 100mp for days on end.
-After a while, your tires would wear out, your engine would over heat, your oil would get dirty, and you would run out of gas, etc. Your car just wouldn’t run as it was designed to.
-When we have constant stress and pressure, our bodies become more susceptible to minor and major illnesses like colds, allergies, arthritis, diabetes, heart disease, stokes, etc.
+After a while, your tires would wear out, your engine would overheat, your oil would get dirty, and you would run out of gas, etc. Your car just wouldn’t run as it was designed to.
+When we have constant stress and pressure, our bodies become more susceptible to minor and major illnesses like colds, allergies, arthritis, diabetes, heart disease, strokes, etc.

 Just as our physical bodies become more vulnerable to illness, our emotional states do as well.
 Anxiety, depression, irritability, anger, fear…. these are all common emotional reactions to stress.
-Working to understanding your situation, through prayer and meditation, talking with a friend, therapeutic writing, or counseling, can help you figure out how to cope.
+Working to understanding your situation, through prayer and meditation, talking with a friend, therapeutic writing, or counseling can help you figure out how to cope.
 If not, the stress response will continue to elevate and we can get stuck in a depressive or anxious cycle.

 How Stress Affects Mental Functioning

 Many times people come in for counseling with concerns about not being able to concentrate, remember things, not having patience with people, or missing minor things at work or at home.
 There could be many reasons for these complaints, one of which may be stress.
-The reason we struggle with mental functioning when we are under stress is because different tasks require different levels of mental arousal, and the internal fight or flight response borrows energy from different areas of our body and brain to do what it needs to do.
+The reason we struggle with mental functioning when we are under stress is that different tasks require different levels of mental arousal, and the internal fight or flight response borrows energy from different areas of our body and brain to do what it needs to do.
 So….when we are under stress and can’t remember a minor thing that’s because the body and brain do not see this minor thing as important to focus on.